OrganAssist Version 3.2

 Undo – you can perform multiple Undoes of any edits

-Smooth Volumes – If the instrument had a “noisy” expression pedal then playback may be impacted by excessive numbers of expression changes.
-The Smooth logic removes surplus expression changes while maintaining the general movement.
+Smooth Volumes –The Smooth logic removes surplus expression changes which can impact playback while maintaining the general movement.

 Include Tempo Changes Changes to tempo are not normally recorded as part of the track.
 Include Tempo Changes ensures you can adjust the Tempo and, when playback ends, these tempo changes will be saved as part of the track.